- Published on Tuesday, 09 October 2012 08:03

 Parents play a significant role at this age (and every age) in their child’s social learning.
 They can guide practice and make a big difference supporting play, the natural social learning vehicle in early childhood.
 Including parents in the educational learning process is critical, and should be stressed.
 Working with parents to teach them how to encourage the social concepts in the home environment and other times away from school can support and encourage their child’s social roots to grow across the day and night.
 The Hanen Program (www.hanen.org), based in Canada, takes this parent-first approach to their preschool programs, which are very helpful in promoting social learning.
 Two of their products are wonderful for our students: More than Words® Guidebook and DVD, and TalkAbility™ Guidebook .

-For our young language-based students, we will be publishing an early learners curriculum, The Incredible Flexible You, at the start of 2013.
+For our young language-based students, we published an early learners curriculum, The Incredible Flexible You, at the start of 2013.
 It can be used to train the expert players (child mentors), and provides an extended curriculum for all children (ages 4-7) as well as being a unique resource to teach our students with social learning challenges.
 Kari Palmer, Ryan Hendrix, Nancy Tarshis and myself have been working on developing the curriculum, which is connected to 10 fully illustrated story books.
 We were able to recruit Grammy® award winning musicians, Tom Chapin and Phil Galdston, to write the 12 songs related to the Early Learners Social Thinking Vocabulary we devised.
 We are excited to share with you our lessons for teaching children how to work and play as part of a group.
 Please find more information on this upcoming product on our website along with an option to be notified when it is available for purchase.

 Michelle Garcia Winner, MA CCC-SLP, Founder of Social Thinking